meta-pixel

 Inviting everyone out on the land to help pick berries~ children, Elders, Knowledge Keepers, families, following local protocols.

-Blueberries, cherries and peaches are also available in some places for a hands-on field trip to follow a berry picking expedition.
+Blueberries, cherries and peaches are also available in some places for a hands-on field trip to a berry patch or farm to follow a berry picking expedition.

 Science Topic to explore for the month of August: